georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ```

 ### 5. Register the addin
-Create a file at `inst/rstudio/addins.dcf`.
+Create a file in your package folder at `inst/rstudio/addins.dcf`.
 It takes just 4 lines to register an addin.

 ```
 Name: Create Project